Vjameli/Vjameli.github.io/_pages/research.md

 <h3> <u>From the beginning!</u></h3>

-Once a patient is diagnosed with cancer and referred to radiotherapy treatment, the oncologist physician commonly orders a [tomography](https://en.wikipedia.org/wiki/Tomography) (or sometimes a [MRI](https://en.wikipedia.org/wiki/Magnetic_resonance_imaging)) of the patient before the proper treatment to get more information about the tumour’s position and geometry (you will see the importance of this data soon!).
+Once a patient is diagnosed with cancer and referred to radiotherapy treatment, the oncologist physician commonly orders a [tomography](https://en.wikipedia.org/wiki/Tomography) (or sometimes a [MRI](https://en.wikipedia.org/wiki/Magnetic_resonance_imaging)) of the patient before the proper treatment to get more information about the tumour’s position and geometry (you will see the importance of this data soon).

 <div style="text-align: center;">
   <img src="/images/slices.png" alt="" width="468" height="279">
   <br> <small>Image taken from the website https://www.mayoclinic.org/tests-procedures/ct-scan/multimedia/ct-scan-slices/img-20008348</small>
 </div>

 While regular doctors prescribe ordinary medicine, an oncologists can prescribe a radiation dose.
-Cool, isn't it?
+Cool, isn't it!?

 Using the CT scans, an oncologist doctor can prescribe radiation dose, measured in [Gray](https://en.wikipedia.org/wiki/Gray_(unit)), for each structure involved in the treatment.